 • How do you feel after seeing me?

 • What do you envision as best for your future?

-• Are you interested in hearing my vision for us again, or do you feel usurped by my constantly telling you how you should be?
+• Are you interested in hearing my vision for us again, or do you feel usurped by my constantly telling you how it should be?

 • Are you interested in hearing me tell you what I want from you hundreds of times a week?